-The Company has entered into various agreements with CROs and a CMO, which conduct preclinical studies and clinical trials and contract manufacturing activities.
+The Company has entered into various agreements with CROs, which conduct preclinical studies and clinical trials.
 The Company's research and development accruals are estimated based on the level of services performed, progress of the studies, including the phase or completion of events, and contracted costs.
 The estimated costs of research and development provided, but not yet invoiced, are included in accrued expenses on the balance sheet.
 If the actual timing of the performance of services or the level of effort varies from the original estimates, the Company will adjust the accrual accordingly.
 Payments made under these arrangements in advance of the performance of the related services are recorded as prepaid expenses and other current assets until the services are rendered.
-The Company terminated its agreement with its CMO on March 6, 2020.
-The remaining HAV inventory at the CMO was fully depleted during the year ended December 31, 2021.